aniyomiorg/aniyomi-website/website/src/docs/guides/player-settings/internal-player-settings.md

 # Internal player

-This section deals with settings for controls, display, picture-in-picture, and other settings that doesn't fit into any other categories.
+This section deals with settings for controls, display, picture-in-picture, and other settings that don't fit into any other categories.

 ## Options